kaaryasthan/kaaryasthan/README.md

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

 **Disclaimer:** This is [my pet project] for learning web application development using Go & Angular.
+See the [FAQ](#why-this-project) for more details.

-Kaaryasthan helps you to manage projects.
+Kaaryasthan helps you to manage private projects.
 You can add tasks & issues called items to your project.
 An item will have title, description, discussions, creator, assignees and labels.
 Multiple milestones can be created with due date and priority-ordered items.

 This repository contains the source code of Kaaryasthan.
 It has source code for both fron-end and back-end.
 The front-end of